-- (a) primary and associated auxiliary liquid petroleum and liquid anhydrous ammonia piping at pipeline terminals (marine, rail, and truck), tank farms, pump stations, pressure reducing stations, and metering stations, including scraper traps, strainers, and prover loops - (b) storage and working tanks, including pipe-type storage fabricated from pipe and fittings, and piping interconnecting these facilities - (c) liquid petroleum and liquid anhydrous ammonia piping located on property that has been set aside for such piping within petroleum refinery, natural gasoline, gas processing, ammonia, and bulk plants - (d) those aspects of operation and maintenance of liquid pipeline systems relating to the safety and protection of the general public, operating company personnel, environment, property, and the piping systems [see paras.
-400(c) and (d)]
+- (a) primary and associated auxiliary liquid petroleum and liquid anhydrous ammonia piping at pipeline terminals (marine, rail, and truck), tank farms, pump stations, pressure-reducing stations, and metering stations, including scraper traps, strainers, and prover loops - (b) primary and auxiliary slurry piping at storage facilities, pipeline terminals, pump stations, choke stations, and pressure-reducing stations, including piping up to the first valve of attached auxiliary water lines - (c) storage and working tanks, including pipe-type storage fabricated from pipe and fittings, and piping interconnecting these facilities - (d) liquid petroleum, liquid anhydrous ammonia, and slurry piping located on property that has been designated for such piping within petroleum refinery, natural gasoline, gas processing, ammonia, bulk plants, and slurry transportation systems - (e) those aspects of operation and maintenance of liquid and slurry pipeline systems relating to the safety and protection of the general public, operating company personnel, environment, property, and the piping systems [see paras.
+400(c) and 400(d)]

-(09) 400.1.2 This Code was not developed to apply to
+400.1.2 This Code was not developed to apply to

-- (a) building service piping, such as water, air, or steam - (b) pressure vessels, heat exchangers, pumps, meters, and other such equipment including internal piping and connections for piping except as limited by para.
-423.2.4(b) - (c) piping with a design temperature below -20°F (-30°C) or above 250°F (120°C) - (d) casing, tubing, or pipe used in oil wells and well-head assemblies accidental loads: any unplanned load or combination of unplanned loads caused by human intervention or natural phenomena.
+- (a) building service piping, such as water, air, or steam - (b) pressure vessels, heat exchangers, pumps, meters, and other such equipment, including internal piping and connections for piping except as limited by para.
+423.2.4(b) - (c) piping with a design temperature below -20°F (-30°C) or above 250°F (120°C) [for applications below -20°F (-30°C), see paras.
+423.2.1(a) and 423.2.6] - (d) casing, tubing, or pipe used in oil wells and wellhead assemblies accidental loads: any unplanned load or combination of unplanned loads caused by human intervention or natural phenomena.

-(09) 400.2 Definitions
+400.2 Definitions